thogiti/thogiti.github.io/_posts/2024-12-25-Foundations-queueing-theory-Solana-fee-markets.md

 **Why do we need a queueing theory perspective?** Because whenever requests (transactions) arrive at a rate that approaches or exceeds the system’s capacity, congestion naturally arises.
 Solana’s approach to local fee markets—prioritizing high-fee transactions at certain stages—resembles classical priority scheduling in queueing systems.
 By translating Solana’s pipeline into queueing models, we can:

-- Quantify how load (arrival rate $\lambda$) and capacity (service rate $\mu$) interact;
+- Quantify how load (arrival rate $\lambda$) and capacity (service rate $\mu$) interact
-- Determine when high-fee transactions truly benefit from priority scheduling;
+- Determine when high-fee transactions truly benefit from priority scheduling
-- Identify how dynamic fee floors (admission control) ensure stability, preventing infinite queue buildup.
+- Identify how dynamic fee floors (admission control) ensure stability, preventing infinite queue buildup

 In Part 1, we introduce the basic M/M/1 queue (single server, Poisson arrivals, exponential service).
 We then extend it to two-class priority queues, showing how high-fee transactions behave in a congested system.
 Finally, we examine load shedding (fee floors) and multi-server M/M/k scenarios.
 This theoretical groundwork sets the stage for Part 2, where we map Solana’s multi-stage pipeline to tandem queues and propose control-theoretic solutions that keep the system stable under varied loads.